 Determining the volume of fetal-to-maternal hemorrhage for the purposes of recommending an increased dose of the Rh immune globulin

-Greater than 15 mL of fetal RBCs (30 mL of fetal whole blood) is consistent with significant fetomaternal hemorrhage (FMH).
+Greater than 15 mL of fetal red blood cells (RBC) (30 mL of fetal whole blood) is consistent with significant fetomaternal hemorrhage (FMH).

-A recommended dose of Rh immune globulin (RhIG) will be reported for all Rh-negative maternal specimens.
-No dose recommendations will be made for Rh-positive maternal specimens.
-One 300 mcg dose of RhIG protects against a FMH of 30 mL of D-positive fetal whole blood or 15 mL of D-positive fetal red blood cells.
+A recommended dose of Rh immune globulin (RhIG) will be reported for all specimens.
+One 300 mcg dose of RhIG protects against a FMH of 30 mL of D-positive fetal whole blood or 15 mL of D-positive fetal RBCs.
 Recommended standard of practice is to administer RhIG within 72 hours of the fetomaternal bleed for optimal protective effects.
 The effectiveness of RhIG decreases beyond 72 hours post-exposure but may still be clinically warranted.
 This assay has been validated out to 5 days post collection.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This test is not used to detect the hereditary persistence of fetal hemoglobin (see HPFH/8270 Hemoglobin F, Red Cell Distribution, Blood).
+This test is not used to detect the hereditary persistence of fetal hemoglobin (see HPFH / Hemoglobin F, Red Cell Distribution, Blood).